phaustin/quantecon-example/book/docs/functions.md

 Our function `generate_data()` is rather limited.

-Let\'s make it slightly more useful by giving it the ability to return either standard normals or uniform random variables on $(0, 1)$ as required.
+Let's make it slightly more useful by giving it the ability to return either standard normals or uniform random variables on $(0, 1)$ as required.